AiCure/open_dbm/README.md

 **For installation and use instructions, see the [wiki](https://github.com/AiCure/open_dbm/wiki).**

-Please use the [Issues](https://github.com/AiCure/open_dbm/issues) tab to report any problems with the software.
-For all other communications, contact us at opendbm@aicure.com.
+Please use the [Issues](https://github.com/AiCure/open_dbm/issues) tab to report any problems with the software./n For all other communications, contact us at opendbm@aicure.com.